Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 # Nerd Alert - Front end

-Nerd Alert is for all the people who love to play computer/video games.
-They can share pictures from their favourite game and rate, comment on other peoples posts.
+Nerd Alert is for all the people who love to play computer/video games and that want a community where they can find likeminded people.
+Loggged in users can share pictures from their favourite game or why not movie and rate, comment on other peoples posts.

 ![Mockup](https://raw.githubusercontent.com/Gareth-McGirr/body-doodles/main/readme/images/mockup.JPG)